apigee/apigee-templater/README.md

 });

 ```

-## Extending & Customizing the Templates
-The project is designed to be extensible.
-You can extend or customize in 2 ways.

-### 1. Create your own cli or service project
-This option requires you to change the host CLI or service process to inject your own plugins in the ApigeeGenerator constructor.
-You can see how the **cli** and **service** projects do this when they create the object.
+### Customizing plugins

+You can change / write your own plugins (see /module/lib/plugins), and then inject them when instantiating the **ApigeeGenerator** service object.

 ```typescript
   // Pass an array of template and input converter plugins that are used at runtime.